Energy Initiatives: Conservation, Efficiency, and Renewables

 |1||Wesleyan opened its second natural gas cogeneration plant (676 kW) at Freeman Athletic Center in February 2014.
 Click here to learn about the energy options Wesleyan explored and the cogeneration plant details.|

-By the end of FY 2014, Wesleyan will have completed over 300 energy conservation and efficiency projects that significantly reduce energy consumption.
-A list of Phase 1-5 projects is here; Facilities is currently exploring projects for Phase 8.
+By the end of FY 2014, Wesleyan completed over 300 energy conservation and efficiency projects that significantly reduce energy consumption.
+A list of Phase 1-5 projects is here; Facilities is currently implementing projects for Phase 8.

 |3||The newly renovated dance studio at 160 Cross Street has 100% LED lighting.|

 |4||In Fall 2013, Wesleyan began purchasing B20 biofuel (80% #2 oil, 20% recycled cooking oil) from Portland-based Hale Hill Biofuels for campus buildings run on oil.
 Biofuel replaces nearly all Wesleyan's oil purchases and is expected to reduce greenhouse gas emissions by 200 tons annually.|

 In January 2012, Wesleyan installed a 200 kW solar photovoltaic (PV) array on the Freeman Athletic Center roof and parking lot.
 View a dashboard of its production.

 |6||From 2010 to 2012, ITS worked with Verdiem, a power management company, to analyze PC energy consumption to find opportunities for energy savings.
 Based on Verdiem's findings, Wesleyan will save over $15,000 annually.
 For more information, visit our Power Management page.|

 |7||In 2010, Wesleyan installed an 8 kW PV system at 19 Fountain Avenue.|